Teenagers that are independent and real.

 The title comes from one of the kid's speeches at school about Pluto.
-The filmmakers were making a reference between the “former planet” and the life of the teenager—a very fitting, intelligent, and thoughtful comparison.
+The filmmakers were making a reference between the former planet and the life of the teenager—a very fitting, intelligent, and thoughtful comparison.
 Like the comparison the filmmakers made, the film itself is avant-garde in its presentation of the typical teenage dilemmas, giving them depth and meaning to their thoughts and feelings.

-The point of introducing us to all these characters is to take us to a party through the eyes of each of them.
+However, the point of introducing us to all these characters is to take us to a party through the eyes of each of them.
 What the party means to them, what happens at the party, and ultimately, how it affects all of them.
 The party, representing the climax of the film, was handled well and really went to show that no two teenagers are alike.

 It’s a fitting point that’s handled well – no two teenagers are alike.
 “West of Pluto” may be similar to “American Teen”, but it has its differences, and hey, it’s Canadian!
 It’s about the real struggles of teenagers, a little slow with too many characters, but it’s also intelligent and real and deserves to be seen. .